Adminstration

 Below are Center for Science and Society staff, cluster administrators, and work-study students.

-• Rhiannon Stephens is Professor of History and Co-Director of the Center for Science and Society at Columbia University.
+Rhiannon Stephens is Professor of History and Co-Director of the Center for Science and Society at Columbia University.
 She specializes in the history of precolonial and early colonial East Africa from the first millennium CE through the twentieth century.
 Her research focuses on gender, economic difference, and political organization.
 She has written on the history of motherhood and its intersection with politics and economics in precolonial Uganda.
-Her new book, Poverty and Wealth in East Africa: A Conceptual History (Duke University Press, 2022), traces the history of poverty and wealth as economic and social concepts in Uganda over the past two thousand years.
+Her book, Poverty and Wealth in East Africa: A Conceptual History, traces the history of poverty and wealth as economic and social concepts in Uganda over the past two thousand years.
 Most recently, her research has turned to engaging with historical climate change and how East African communities responded to the challenges and opportunities it posed.
-At Columbia, she is a faculty affiliate at the Earth Institute, the Institute of African Studies, the Institute for the Study of Sexuality and Gender, and the Institute for Social and Economic Research and Policy.
-Her work has been published in The American Historical Review, The Journal of African History, Past & Present, and the African Studies Review.
+She is a faculty affiliate at the Earth Institute, the Institute of African Studies, the Institute for the Study of Sexuality and Gender, and the Institute for Social and Economic Research and Policy.

-Rhiannon Stephens co-leads the Environmental Sciences and Humanities Research Cluster and serves as an Executive Committee Member.
+Rhiannon Stephens co-leads the Climate and History Research Cluster and serves as an Executive Committee Member.

 Pamela Smith leads the Making and Knowing Research Cluster and serves as an Executive Committee and Advisory Board Member.